-I found them after wandering the wild alone.
-I woke up in the heat not knowing who I was or why I was here.
-I was sitting in red dust and the rocks all around me were burning hot.
+I found them after wandering the wilderness alone.
+I woke up at the Peak in the heat not knowing who I was or why I was there.
+I was sitting in red dust and the sharp rocks all around me were burning hot.
 I got up and started walking downhill the path at my feet.
-It was leading me closer to water, that is all I cared about.
+It was leading me closer to water, I knew that much.
 I walked down the Red Mountain for days through the hot rocks and sharp edges.
-I could see oranges, greens, yellows and pale grays in the distance.
-After the sun had set on the third day, I found a desert laying at the feet of the Mountain.
-Just as hot, just as dry than the path behind me.
-I fell unconscious like the night fell on the Earth wondering why I had come so far.
-But I woke up again laying on a comfortable fur to a humid herbal smell.
-I opened my eyes and I saw a roof made of a dried dark green plant with thin blades of grass.
-Everything else seemed made of the same green material but dried.
-There was a jug of a fine design, made for one portion of water, I supposed.
-A round cup sat next to it.
-A Fresh Flat Bread was served on a tray made of wood evidently old of hundreds of years.
-Time and use had patinated its surface.
-I found, surprisingly, a golden bracelet to my right wrist.
+I could see vague forms of oranges, greens, yellows and pale grays in the distance.
+After the sun had set on the third day, I found a sand desert laying before me.
+Just as hot, just as dry as the path I had just left.
+I gave up and fell unconscious like the night falls on the Earth wondering why go so far.
+I woke up again laying on a comfortable fur with a humid herbal smell in the air.
+I opened my eyes and saw a roof made of a dried dark green leaves like thin blades of grass.
+Everything else seemed made of the same green material.
+There was a jug of a fine design, made for one portion of water, I guessed.
+I reached out to it, poured it in my palm.
+Water.
+A drank then poured the rest in my face.
+Water is Life.
+I saw a round cup at me feet, reminding me I was among civilized people.
+A Fresh Flat Bread was served on a tray made of wood evidently old but not dried out.
+Time and use had polished its surface beautifully.
+I noticed to my surprise a golden bracelet on my left wrist.
 It was a thick lace forming a snake with two heads.
-The curtain separating me from the outside opened and a severe woman armed with finely carved silver blades of different sizes and covered in a forest green vegetal leather came to view.
-Large straps of that sticky material covered sensitive parts of her body.
-Her wrists and ankles.
-Her waist, her stomach.
-Her heart through a belt across her shoulder.
+I turned in my fingers and concluded it was shut on my arms and surely tight enough not to fall or be taken.
+This puzzled me.
+The curtain separating me from the outside opened.
+I jumped out of my daze.
+A serious looking woman armed with finely carved silver blades strapped to her chest came in.
+She was covered green leather by large straps Her wrists were covered, her ankles, her waist, her stomach.
+Her heart through two straps across her shoulder.
 And her fists.
-She kept her fists closed tight.
-Surely she had earned a nickname for such weapons.
+Each knuckle.
+She kept her fists closed tight on her stomach.
+Surely she has earned a nickname for such deadly weapons.

-– Get up, she said, You are next to meet the Queen.
 She looked at the tray at my side.
-Do you need anything first?
+Do you need something else?

 I cleansed my thoughts while I took a breath.